kamecon/markdown-cv/index.md

 Implementation of quantitative techniques for forecasting and analyzing macroeconomics and financial events.
 Writing research reports for a wide range of users: corporate clients, internal use, investment funds, risk management departments and government agencies.
 Academic experience in the implementation of dynamic stochastic general equilibrium macroeconomic models with incomplete markets.
-More than 10 years of university teaching experience.
+15 years of university teaching experience.

 ### Research interests